vlexvnder/legal123webpres/WebPres.md

 ![](sj-outcomes.png)

 Most stops tend to be vehicular, like a traffic stop, but a significant number are also on foot.
+Our dataset represents a diverse set of police interactions, from stops on foot that end in a simple citation to vehicular stops that lead to a search, siezed contraband, and arrest.
+This gives us significant detail that allows us to understand what took place at each stop.

 ![](sj-stops-by-race-tbl.png)